7 Proven Strategies to Ace GMAT in 2022

 3. GMAT Sentence Correction (SC) can become a mess if not done correctly

 One mistake that we’ve seen many GMAT aspirants make is that they try to take in too much content while preparing for GMAT’s Sentence Correction section.

 Well, the more Grammar rules you cover, the more the potential for unnecessary confusion.

 We have come across many GMAT candidates who cover way too much Grammar than they really need to.
-As a consequence of this, when they look at a Sentence Correction question on GMAT, they tend to analyze it from the way too many angles.
-Which means that if the question was primarily testing Parallelism, they begin by focusing on the Idioms used, or technical stuff such as Use of Clauses etc. They miss the bus.
+As a consequence of this, when they look at a Sentence Correction question on GMAT, they tend to analyze it from too many angles.
+Which means that if the question was primarily testing Parallelism, they begin by focusing on the Idioms used, or on technical stuff such as Use of Clauses etc. They miss the bus.
 When the focus shifts to the irrelevant part of the sentence, the time taken increases and so does the possibility of missing the main error in the sentence completely.
-And then maybe go wrong on that question or mark an answer half-heartedly.
+Many candidates go wrong on such questions or mark an answer half-heartedly.

 Do you believe that successful GMAT candidates study too much and practice too much?

 And what’s wrong with that, you’ll ask?
 Aren’t we supposed to study a lot and practice a lot to crack GMAT?

 If this were true, the candidate who put in 200 hours into GMAT prep would always be scoring higher than someone who put in 120 hours.
 And by the same logic, someone who decided to put in 300 hours of preparation would come close to scoring a perfect 800 score on GMAT!